 The verdict is out.
 These horses are in pain.

-Yes, certainly some problems can be behavioural, or training related.
+Yes, certainly some problems can be related to training.
 Absolutely, they can be related to the tack or the rider.
 But when it comes to investigating and diving into the reasons behind the behaviour, pain must be at the top of our list, and needs to be ruled out before we consider other causes.

 There are 24 of these behaviours.
-They frequently combine to point to one conclusion – this horse is in pain.
+When they combine, there can only be one conclusion – this horse is in pain.

 Can you see it?